 Financial Lessons from Game of Thrones

-Although the era of HBO’s record-breaking TV series, Game of Thrones, is over and our watch has, quite literally, ended, there are a number of valuable lessons – both personal and financial – that we can take with us for years to come.
+With a new era of HBO’s record-breaking TV series, Game of Thrones – House of the Dragon debuting recently, we felt it timely to revisit an article we shared three years ago when the original Game of Thrones, “watch” quite literally ended.
+We found that there are a number of valuable lessons – both personal and financial – that we can take with us from Game of Thrones, for years to come.
 Whether you’re of House Stark or remained loyal to Queen Daenerys, here are a few simple yet powerful financial lessons that we can learn from the show.
 And consider yourself warned… series spoilers and wicked puns are coming.

 BUILD YOUR NEST EGG: Retirement Planning